About Tom Stienstra

 Tom releases a daily twitter, available at http://twitter.com/StienstraTom.

 Tom hosted the “Great Outdoors with Tom Stienstra,” which aired on CBS/CW in San Francisco-San Jose and Sacramento.
 The show “Land of Smoke” won first place for best outdoor recreation show in America.
-Several networks have contacted Tom about a new show in 2013 that would feature a bigger scope with a wider reach and driven by adventure, pending sponsorships.
-For information on sponsorship, send Tom an e-mail at firstname.lastname@example.org.
+PBS has cleared a show, pending sponsorship, with Tom that would feature a bigger scope with a wider reach and driven by adventure.
+For information on sponsorship, send Tom an e-mail at email@example.com.

 In 2011, Tom became the first outdoors writer in America to win both first and second place for best newspaper feature photography, and then among the winners of all categories, won first place for best published image of the year for “Shastatacular: lenticular over Shasta.”